ClementDreptin/XexUtils/README.md

 # XexUtils
-XexUtils is a library to make XEX applications and/or libaries.
+XexUtils is a library to make XEX applications and/or libraries.

 ## Installation